Battle of the Granicus: Prelude

 Once Alexander had defeated the rebellions in the Balkans and Greece, he marched his army to the Hellespont in early spring 334 BC.
 His army numbered around 32,000 infantry and around 5,000 cavalry.
 He arrived at Sestus twenty days later, where he split his army for the crossing of the Hellespont.
 The main part of the army was transported from Sestus to Abydus in Asia Minor, while Alexander crossed with the remainder of the infantry from Elaeus, landing near Cape Sigeum.
 After visiting Ilium, he passed Arisba, Percote, Lampsacus, Colonae and Hermotus.

 Darius would have been informed about Alexander's movements for some time, perhaps as early as the invasion force leaving Macedon.
-This did not alarm the Great King yet, who left the defense of Asia Minor to his satraps there.
+This did not alarm the Great King yet, who left the defence of Asia Minor to his satraps there.
 The reasons for this may have been that Alexander had not proven himself as a commander abroad yet and that the Macedonian expeditionary force had been pushed back without much difficulty the previous year.

 The Persian satraps and commanders were encamped near Zeleia with their army when they were informed of Alexander's crossing.
 The army was led by Arsites, the satrap of Hellespontine Phrygia; Spithridates, satrap of Lydia and Ionia; Arsames, satrap of Cilicia; Rheomithres; Petenes; Niphates and Memnon of Rhodes.
 While the ancient historians do not explicitly identify a commander-in-chief for the Persians, modern historians consider Arsites to have been in overall command because the enemy had invaded his territory.

 A council was held by the Persians at Zeleia to discuss the state of affairs.
 The ancient historians Arrian and Diodorus Siculus claim that Memnon advised the Persians to avoid open battle with the Macedonians.
 He reasoned that the Macedonian infantry was superior to theirs and that Alexander was present in person, while Darius was not with them.
 He recommended a scorched earth strategy so that Alexander would not be able to continue his campaign due to lack of supplies.
 Arsites and the other Persians rejected Memnon's advice because they wanted to protect the property of their subjects.
-They also suspected Memnon of trying to prolong the war so that he could gain favor with Darius.
+They also suspected Memnon of trying to prolong the war so that he could gain favour with Darius.